Of counsel: Other uses

 Some firms also use the term to refer to attorneys hired on a temporary basis to assist with a particular case.
 However, because "of counsel" describes "a close, regular, personal relationship", temporary lawyers used by law firms to engage in document reviews for a specific project or for limited duration are not "of counsel".

 Compensation

 The average annual base salary for "of counsel" or "special counsel" in the United States between 2003 and 2009 was US$216,019 (with salary varying depending on size/reputation of the firm, its location, and the attorney’s experience).
-At highly prestigious law firms, an "of counsel" or "special counsel" may make as much as US$375,000 per year.
+As of 2026, an "of counsel" or "special counsel" at most large law firms in the United States make more than US$455,000 per year in base salary with bonuses exceeding $115,000 a year.